 - You are seeking spousal maintenance

 If your spouse has already hired a divorce lawyer, you may be unable to divorce online.
 However, if there are no debts, the relationship was short lived, there are simple assets, there are no children, and both of you are ready to work together, an online divorce may be suitable.
-In all other matters, it is advisable to hire a divorce lawyer, like a divorce lawyer in Collin County, TX.
+In all other matters, it is advisable to hire a divorce lawyer.